runpod/docs/docs/serverless/workers/vllm/get-started.md

       2. `HF_TOKEN`: (optional) your Hugging Face API token for private models.
 4. Select **Deploy**.

-Once the Endpoint has initialized, you can send a request to your [Endpoint](/serverless/endpoints/get-started).
+Once the Endpoint initializes, you can send a request to your [Endpoint](/serverless/endpoints/get-started).

 :::note

-If selecting CUDA version 12.1.0 or greater, then filter for GPUs that support that version of CUDA by selecting the versions under the **Advanced** tab.
+To use CUDA version 12.1.0 or greater, filter for GPUs that support that version of CUDA by selecting the versions under the **Advanced** tab.

 For a complete list of available environment variables, see the [vLLM Worker variables](/serverless/workers/vllm/environment-variables).